 - Sauté green beans in oil according to recipe instructions below.

-- Add garlic and ginger for about 30 seconds, then add remaining ingredients.
+- Add garlic and ginger for about 30 seconds, then add the remaining ingredients.
 The beans should be tender-crisp and the sauce a little thickened.

 PRO TIP: For a thicker sauce, remove the green beans and let the sauce cook down until desired thickness is achieved.
 This is called a sauce “reduction.”